torch/nn/doc/table.md

 The elements can be either a `table` or a [`Tensor`](https://github.com/torch/torch7/blob/master/doc/tensor.md#tensor).

 The gradients of the elements not included in the subtable are zeroed `Tensor`s of the same size.
-This is true regardless of the dept of the encapsulated `Tensor` as the function used internally to do so is recursive.
+This is true regardless of the depth of the encapsulated `Tensor` as the function used internally to do so is recursive.

 Example:
 ```lua